 In this course students study geometric shapes in 2 and 3 dimensional and their relationships.
 It is a visual as well as analytical subject, integrating spatial and numerical concepts.
 Students classify and describe shapes in terms of properties, congruence, similarity and transformations.
 The course introduces students to different forms of mathematical logic, including inductive and deductive reasoning leading to proofs.
 Students solve problems using properties, proportions, and trigonometric relationships.
 This class also includes probability topics.
 Algebra 1-2 is reviewed with geometric applications.
 Students may use open source software and graphing calculator.
 After successful completion of this course, students should move on to Advanced Algebra.
+Concurrent enrollment in Algebra 1-2 is possible.

-Advanced Algebra 3-4:
+Advanced Algebra 3-4

 Course credit earned: Mathematics (1.0) May be taken only once for credit.

-Prerequisite: Algebra 1-2 and completion or concurrent
+Prerequisite: Geometry 1-2